m-schuetz/Potree2/README.md

 ## own

 * [Rendering point clouds with compute shaders](https://github.com/m-schuetz/compute_rasterizer) <br>
 In some cases, compute shaders can render point clouds multiply times faster than native primitives like GL_POINTS or "point-list".
-Extensive evaluation subject to future work.
 * [Fast Out-of-Core Octree Generation for Massive Point Clouds](https://www.cg.tuwien.ac.at/research/publications/2020/SCHUETZ-2020-MPC/)<br>
 Generating LOD structures can be slow and time consuming.
 Using hierarchical counting sort, we can efficiently organize the input into small batches that can be processed in parallel.
 * [Potree: Rendering Large Point Clouds in Web Browsers](https://www.cg.tuwien.ac.at/research/publications/2016/SCHUETZ-2016-POT/) <br>